-Applications to the Angel CoFund may only be made by business angel syndicates.
+Proposals to the Angel CoFund may only be made by business angel syndicates.
 Individual businesses seeking investment are not eligible to apply directly and should first look for an investment syndicate.
-More information on business angels, syndicates and networks can be found on the British Business Angels Association website www.bbaa.org.uk.
+More information on business angels, syndicates and networks can be found at the UK Business Angels Association

-Where the proposal is from a business angel syndicate, initial applications to the Angel CoFund should be made using the Investment Proposal Form which can be downloaded by following the link below.
+Where the proposal is from a business angel syndicate, initial applications to the Angel CoFund should be made using the Investment Proposal Form which can be downloaded here.
 If, further to a review of eligibility, the proposal is felt to meet the criteria of the fund a detailed investment paper, with supporting due diligence, will then be requested and will be considered by the Angel CoFund’s Investment Committee.
 An outline of the content of the investment paper and a description of the type of due diligence required can be found here.
-It should be noted that the fund reserves the right not to proceed with any investment proposal where it feels its investment criteriea or investment objectives are not being met.
+It should be noted that the fund reserves the right not to proceed with any investment proposal where it feels its investment criteria or investment objectives are not being met.